ethereum/consensus-specs/sync/optimistic.md

 validity request some block, a consensus engine:

 - MUST NOT optimistically import the block.
+- MUST NOT apply the block to the fork choice store.
 - MAY queue the block for later processing.

 ### Assumptions about Execution Engine Behaviour